 - Extensive repairs can include anything from adding another bathroom to repairing a foundation or replacing a roof.
 These tend to be the most expensive and take the longest.

-Assessing rehab costs on a per-square-foot basis can make it easier to compare itemized and total rehab costs across properties as well as evaluate contractor estimates and determine the true return on your investment.
+Assessing rehab costs on a per-square-foot basis can make it easier to compare itemized and total rehab costs across properties.
+Additionally, you’ll be able to evaluate contractor estimates and determine the true return on your investment.

 Determine Your Budget

 A comprehensive budget is one of the first things hard money lenders look at when evaluating real estate investments.
-Without a firm budget that includes the purchase price, rehab costs, carrying costs, and marketing costs, you risk losing money because of unplanned expenses or delays.
+You’ll need a firm budget that includes the purchase price, rehab costs, carrying costs, and marketing cost.
+Otherwise, you risk losing money because of unplanned expenses or delays.
 Oftentimes, flippers find unexpected rehab problems, such as the need for building permits and or specialized contractors.
 A good budget includes contingency plans for when it becomes necessary to deviate from the initial renovation plans.

 Here’s an easy formula to help determine your budget: